Mavis-smile/CPC357-Assignment2/README.md

 String binId = "BIN001";  // Use BIN001, BIN002, etc.
 ```

-> **Important:** All configuration values (WiFi credentials, MQTT server IP) are provided in the project report.
-Use the exact values as shown.

 ### Step 6: Upload to ESP32

 1. Connect ESP32 to your computer via USB-C cable